-The most commonly asked question that creative and marketing job seekers ask our Recruiters evolve around how to prep for an interview.
+The most commonly asked question that creative and marketing job seekers ask our Recruiters revolve around how to prep for an interview.
 The preparation for an interview takes more than just hitting the internet and searching for a common list of interview questions.
 You not only need to look the part, but, be the part.
 Your plan should have you prepared to articulate that you are skillfully qualified, add value, and are a cultural fit.

 To help you prep for that next job interview, our team of recruiters listed their all-time favorite pre-interview tips that they want you to know.